Give a Beagle a Home

 Suitable Home

-A secure, calm environment.
-A garden is strongly preferred but not essential for fostering.
+Secure, calm environment.
+Garden preferred but not essential for fostering.

 Outdoor Space